 Return on Capital Employed: ROCE is a measure that management uses to analyze operating performance and efficiency of the Company's capital allocation process.
 ROCE reflects the efficiency and profitability of an entity or region's capital investments by measuring the level of earnings generated under a given capital structure.
 It also provides a balanced management approach that encourages prudent entrepreneurial risk and efficient capital deployment.
 Enterprise ROCE is calculated as debt plus equity less cash.
-With the intention to better focus operations on managing their regional return on assets, regional ROCE is calculated as total assets (excluding cash) less current liabilities (i.e. all long-term liabilities plus equity less cash).
+With the intention to better focus operations on managing their regional return on assets, regional ROCE is regional EBIT for the 12-month trailing period divided by average regional capital employed for the trailing four quarters.
+Regional capital employed is all long-term liabilities plus equity less cash.